flashbots/flashbots-docs/docs/flashbots-core/searchers/faq.md

 The Flashbots organization is behind Flashbots Alpha.
 We are a research and development organization working on solving the problems MEV causes to state-rich blockchains.
 You can find out more about the organization on our [pm repo](https://github.com/flashbots/pm) and in this introductory [Medium post](https://medium.com/flashbots/frontrunning-the-mev-crisis-40629a613752) that details our values and motives.

+### Who should use Flashbots Core?
+1. Ethereum users (for example, Uniswap traders) looking for frontrunning protection on their transactions
+2. Ethereum bot operators (for example, arbitrage and liquidation bots) looking for fast, and risk free access to blockspace
+3. Ethereum Dapps (for example, tornado.cash and mistX) with advanced use cases looking for account abstraction
+4. Miners looking to maximize their long run profits and maintain a healthy ecosystem.

+### Why use Flashbots Core?
+* It allows searchers to bypass the Ethereum mempool and avoid their strategy leaking before it is mined on-chain (e.g. being frontrun by generalized frontrunners)
+* It allows searchers to save money from avoiding to pay gas fees for failed transactions.
+* It allows miners to receive additional revenue in the form of the bundle tip, in exchange for including the most profitable bundle in the block they mined.
+* It reduces Ethereum network congestion and lowers Ethereum network transaction fees.

 ### Why is this an Alpha?